grafana/grafana/docs/sources/datasources/tempo/configure-tempo-data-source.md

 ## Provision the data source

-You can define and configure the Tempo data source in YAML files as part of Grafana's provisioning system.
+You can define and configure the Tempo data source in YAML files as part of the Grafana provisioning system.
-Provisioning is primarily used Grafana instances that do not use Grafana Cloud.
+Provisioning is primarily used Grafana instances that don't use Grafana Cloud.

-Using a configuration file lets you use version control to manage file changes.
+You can use version control, like git, to track and manage file changes.
-Any changes made to the file are tracked in your version control system, such as Git, and can be updated or rolled back as needed.
+Changes can be updated or rolled back as needed.

 For more information about provisioning and available configuration options, refer to [Provisioning Grafana](ref:provisioning-data-sources).